Nation of Islam: Economic and educational independence

-Espousing economic nationalism, the Nation follows the ideas of earlier thinkers like Booker T. Washington and Marcus Garvey in emphasizing the construction of African American infrastructure as a means of community empowerment.
+Espousing economic nationalism, the Nation follows earlier thinkers like Booker T. Washington and Marcus Garvey in emphasizing African American infrastructure as a means of community empowerment.
 The Nation has created many companies, including the Salaam restaurant chain, the Shabazz bakeries, the Fashahnn Islamic clothing range, the Clean 'N Fresh skin and haircare products, and Abundant Life Clinics.
-These businesses provide income for the NOI and help tackle African American unemployment.
+These businesses provide income for the NOI and help address African American unemployment.

-Since the 1980s, the Nation has also sought government contracts, and in 1988, it established the Security Agency Incorporated to provide Fruit of Islam patrols for clients.
+Since the 1980s, the Nation has sought government contracts, and in 1988, it established the Security Agency Incorporated to provide Fruit of Islam patrols for clients.
 In 1985 it launched its POWER (People Organized and Working for Economic Rebirth) project, designed to redirect black purchasing power toward black-owned businesses.
-It also seeks the collective economic advancement of African Americans through individual achievement; various women members have created their own businesses, sometimes run from the home.
-Some of its African American anti-capitalist critics have derided the Nation's economic approach as black capitalism.
-Farrakhan has responded that while socialism appeals to him, capitalism is the only feasible road to economic empowerment for African Americans.
+It also seeks African American economic advancement through individual achievement; various women members have created their own businesses, sometimes run from the home.
+While the Nation's African American anti-capitalist critics have derided the group's economic approach as black capitalism, Farrakhan has responded that capitalism is the only feasible road to African American economic empowerment.

-The Nation prioritises land ownership to increase food production and autonomy for African Americans; a commonly used slogan among the NOI is that "The farm is the engine of our national life."
+The Nation prioritizes land ownership to increase food production and African American autonomy, using the slogan: "the farm is the engine of our national life."
 It established a farm in White Cloud, Michigan in 1947, and by the early 1970s owned 20,000 acres of farm land in Michigan, Alabama, and Georgia.
-In 1991, Farrakhan's Nation launched its Three Year Economic Savings Plan, asking followers to send them $10 a month over the three years, money that would collectively allow the group to buy more farmland.
+In 1991, Farrakhan's Nation launched its Three Year Economic Savings Plan, asking followers to send them $10 a month over three years, money that would collectively allow the group to buy more farmland.
 As a result, in 1994 it purchased 1,556 acres near Bronwood, Georgia, there establishing Muhammad Farms.
 Much of the produce grown there is distributed to NOI mosques around the country.
 The NOI hopes to establish a system of black-owned farms through which to feed 40 million black people, with the stated aim of providing at least one healthy meal a day for every African American.
 NOI members also own urban gardens in various US cities.

-The NOI is highly critical of the US school system, believing that it has a Eurocentric focus and perpetuates white supremacy.
-To this end, the Nation has established its own educational system.
-As part of this it has formed Muhammad Universities of Islam; most of these are elementary schools, although a few also offer secondary education.
+The NOI is highly critical of the US school system, believing that it perpetuates white supremacy, and so has established its own educational system.
+This includes Muhammad Universities of Islam; most of these are elementary schools, although a few also offer secondary education.
 These emphasize science, mathematics, black history, Arabic, and NOI doctrine; Farrakhan has said that the Nation needs to provide black children with "an education to make them Gods".
-In these schools, boys and girls are taught separately; pupils are only given two weeks of vacation each year.
+In these schools, boys and girls are taught separately; pupils receive two weeks of vacation each year.
 Combating the idea that academic achievement entails "acting white", the Nation has sought to associate hard work in school with pride in being black.